-Teaching in the Master Programme in Global Health is based on international health research and will be presented by researchers from our own department and invited Swedish and international researchers.
+Teaching in the Master's Programme in Global Health is based on international health research and will be presented by researchers from our own department and visiting Swedish and international researchers.
 Our lecturers have extensive experience of global health work in Africa, Asia and Latin America.

-The Master Programme in Global Health enhances your career opportunities in fields such as research, project management, disaster response within the global public health arena.
-There are job opportunities within governmental and non-governmental organisations, nationally and internationally.
+The Master's Programme in Global Health enhances your career opportunities in fields such as research, project management, disaster response within the global health arena.
+There are job opportunities within governmental, non-governmental and intergovernmental organisations, nationally and internationally.